Blencoe v British Columbia (Human Rights Commission)

-Blencoe v British Columbia (Human Rights Commission), [2000] 2 S.C.R.
-307 is a leading Supreme Court of Canada decision on the scope of section 7 of the Canadian Charter of Rights and Freedoms, and on the administrative law principle of natural justice.
+Blencoe v British Columbia (Human Rights Commission) [2000] 2 S.C.R.
+307, 2000 SCC 44 is a leading Supreme Court of Canada decision on the scope of section 7 of the Canadian Charter of Rights and Freedoms, and on the administrative law principle of natural justice.

 Background

 Robin Blencoe had been a minister of the British Columbia government for several years when Fran Yanor went public with a claim of sexual harassment and filed to the British Columbia Human Rights Council (later the British Columbia Human Rights Commission).
 Several months later two other women filed complaints for sexual harassment.

 Due to delays to the tribunal hearings the claims were not resolved for 30 months after the first filing in 1995.

 During this time Blencoe was subjected to vast media coverage that contributed to the ruin of his career, and to his and his family's social and psychological hardship.

 Judicial history

 Blencoe challenged the delay of the Human Rights Commission in the British Columbia Supreme Court on the basis of denial of natural justice.
 The court dismissed his challenge.

 Blencoe appealed to the British Columbia Court of Appeal on the basis that the delay of the hearing for over 30 months was a violation of his right to "security of person" under section 7 of the Charter.
 The Court found in favour of Blencoe and ordered the charges against him to be stayed.
 The Court held that the delay stigmatized him and caused undue harm to him and his family, which violated his rights under section 7 of the Charter.

 The issues appealed to the Supreme Court were: